Here’s How To Stream ‘Shark Week 2018’ So You Don’t Miss A Thing

 Playstation Vue

 Second up is Playstation Vue, which is geared toward video game lovers.
 PV offers top-notch streaming video quality (how better to view the dogs of the sea?) and unlimited cloud DVR services as part of the package.
 The package also includes sports, news and over 45 popular channels in addition to the Discovery Channel.
-Playstation Vue also offers a 5-day free trial period, and after that, the basic service is $39.99 a month.
+Playstation Vue also offers a 5-day free trial period, and after that the basic service is $39.99 a month.

 DirecTV NOW